 If you want a fork or knife, you’ll have to ask for one.
 You get a big spoon instead.
 Our bartender told us we were supposed to eat with our fingers.
 That worked well with the Jalan Alor wings and the Fatty Tea Sandwiches but was a little dicier with the Fatty duck and the Green Mango Salad.
 But I would find a way to eat Nasi Goreng if they tied my hands behind my back.

 Nasi Goreng, my dear Malaysian friend Ann Lee tells me, means nothing more than Fried Rice.
 But this is the most glorious fried rice I have ever eaten anywhere in my life.
 Chinese Fried Rice is doomed for obscurity once you’ve tasted Fatty Crab’s version.
 That brick of rice and reddened pork that comes out of the takeout container in one piece will never live up to the glory of Nasi Goreng.
 Of course, I couldn’t wait to make it.

 I pulled any number of recipes from the Internet.
-I chose one from http://www.rasamalaysia.com/, a spectacularly good site with a huge and well-deserved following.
+I chose one from https://www.rasamalaysia.com/, a spectacularly good site with a huge and well-deserved following.
 It seemed to contain everything I remembered tasting at Fatty Crab.
 It’s the purist’s version and meatless at that.
-But I incorporated shrimp and it makes a terrific one dish meal.
+But I incorporated shrimp and it makes a terrific one-dish meal.